takuyozora/g43g3/README.md

 g43g3
 =====

-Mechatronic projet for the INSA TPE.
+Mecatronic projet for the INSA TPE.